Skip to main content

 For a business to qualify as a Veteran-Owned Small Business (VOSB), it must be at least 51% veteran-owned, the veteran(s) must have been honorably discharged after serving on active duty in one of the U.S. armed forces, and the veteran(s) must be actively involved in managing the company.
 The same requirements apply to Service-Disabled Veteran-Owned Small Businesses (SDVOSBs), with the addition of proof of disability from the VA or the Department of Defense.

 Many veterans seek out certification to verify their company’s status as veteran-owned, as this opens the doors to grants, contracting opportunities, support from the VA and the Small Business Administration (SBA), and more.
-The VA used to certify VOSBs and SDVOSBs, but that process has recently been taken over by the SBA.2
+The VA used to certify VOSBs and SDVOSBs, but that process has recently been taken over by the SBA.

 How Successful Are Veteran-Owned Businesses?

-Veteran-owned businesses make up 9.1% of all businesses in the U.S., employ 5.03 million people, and bring in $1.14 trillion.3
+Veteran-owned businesses make up 9.1% of all businesses in the U.S., employ 5.03 million people, and bring in $1.14 trillion.

-All this to say, veteran-owned businesses are successful and make a significant contribution to U.S. commerce and economy.
+Veteran-owned businesses are successful and make a significant contribution to U.S. commerce and economy.